Q: Is it ok to use medications past their expiration dates?

 We have similar discussions about expired medications.
 I'd heard medications were often safe and effective well past their expiration date; she's ready to throw them out if they're even close to the date on the bottle.

 The verdict?
-Most medications were still good nearly 3 years past their expiration dates.
+Most medications were still good nearly three years past their expiration dates.